don-bski/perl-stuff/README.md

 **OS: Linux RPi-3**<br/>
 An advanced model railroad control program for automating things like block occupancy detection, track signaling, turnout positioning, and reverse loop polarity.
 Uses forked processes and provides a barebones webserver for operational status display.
 RPi-3 and hardware 'hats' interface the layout sensors, turnout servos, and signal indicators.
 Trackside searchlight semaphore signals utilize a custom build 74HC595 shift register hat.
 Hardware schematics and layout details are included.

-### env.pl
+### General
 **OS: Linux and Windows**<br/>
-Displays the %ENV hash environment variables/values that were inherited from the operating system as part of perl program start.
+**env.pl** displays the %ENV hash environment variables/values that were inherited from the operating system as part of perl program start.<br/>

-### bin2hex.pl
-**OS: Linux and Windows**<br/>
-Dumps the specified file contents to the console.
-Hex and its ASCII equivalent characters are displayed.
+**bin2hex.pl** dumps the specified file contents to the console.
+Hex and its ASCII equivalent characters are displayed.<br/>

 ### DrawPoker.pl
 **OS: Linux**<br/>